SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Memory_Nodes/FullChatSummary.md

 This node performs two major operations in strict sequence:

 1. **Trigger Memory Creation**: The node **first triggers the entire `QualityMemory` creation process**.
-It checks for new messages in the conversation and generates new memory chunks for the main `<id>_memories.jsonl` file if thresholds are met.
+It checks for new messages in the conversation and generates new memory chunks for the main `<id>_memories.json` file if thresholds are met.
 The workflow **will wait** for this potentially slow operation to complete.
 2. **Perform Staleness Check & Retrieval**: Only after the creation step is finished does it proceed.
     * It compares the hash of the current rolling summary to the hashes in the main memory file.